 PATCHES will have available classes on numerous topics for rescues to allow them to handle more than they do today.

 PATCHES have amenities for rescues to use which include work stations, conference rooms, and break room.

 All participating rescues also will be on a governing committee reviewing practices and standards on a continuing basis.
 Each participating rescue will have one vote no matter how many kennels and enclosures they are using.
 We wish to make PATCHES an innovative incubator making it a model for other communities as well.

-This facility will serve as the drop off & pick up point for the food donations that support other local animal rescue groups that are volunteer based.
+This facility will serve as the drop off & pick up point for the food donations that support other local animal rescue groups that are volunteer-based.
 Food is a major expense for animal rescues that currently prevents them from saving more animals.
-Colony care givers often work full time jobs, to be able to pay for food for the colonies they serve.
+Colony care givers often work full-time jobs to be able to pay for the food for the colonies they serve.